OR-toolkit/vrptw/README.md

 # VRPTW & Variants Solving Framework

 This project addresses the **Vehicle Routing Problem with Time Windows (VRPTW)** and its variants by employing a **Dantzig–Wolfe reformulation** combined with a **column generation approach**.
-In this context, the **pricing problem** is formulated as an **Elementary Shortest Path Problem with Resource Constraints (ESPPRC)**, which can be efficiently solved using a **labeling algorithm**.
-This approach is foundational in solving VRPTW and related vehicle routing problems.
+The **pricing problem** is formulated as an **Elementary Shortest Path Problem with Resource Constraints (ESPPRC)**, solved efficiently using a **labeling algorithm**.
+This approach is foundational for solving VRPTW and related vehicle routing problems.

 ---

-## Design Overview
+## Design Philosophy

-The framework is designed to be **modular and extensible**, with a clear separation between:
+The framework is designed with **modularity, extensibility, and separation of concerns** as core principles:

-1. **Problem Abstraction** – The **ESPPRC base class** provides generic methods for label initialization, extension, dominance checking, and feasibility verification.
+1. **Problem Data vs. Modeling** – Problem data (customers, time windows, demands) is kept separate from modeling decisions (how to represent constraints as resources).
+This separation enables experimentation with different formulations of the same problem.

-2. **Problem-Specific Implementations** – Each variant, like **ESPPTWC**, extends the base class and defines **resource extension functions (REFs)** and feasibility rules.
+2. **Generic ESPPRC Framework** – The base `ESPPRC` class provides reusable infrastructure for label-based algorithms, while subclasses (e.g., `ESPPTWC`) define problem-specific resource extension functions and feasibility rules.

-3. **Label Representation** – Partial paths are encapsulated in a **Label class**, which stores the current node, resources, and full path, enabling easy manipulation and comparison.
+3. **Solver Abstraction** – A generic solver interface allows seamless integration with different LP/MIP solvers (currently CPLEX, extensible to Gurobi, HiGHS, etc.).

-4. **Column Generation Orchestrator** – A **CG orchestrator** coordinates the master problem (linear relaxation), the pricing problem (ESPPRC solved by labeling), and communication with a generic linear solver (currently CPLEX).
-This allows a plug-and-play, scalable Dantzig–Wolfe workflow for VRPTW and variants.
+4. **Benchmarking Pipeline** – A dedicated benchmarking infrastructure handles parsing standard instances (e.g., Solomon), preprocessing data, and running experiments in a reproducible manner.

 ---